eng1-c1g1/eng1-c1g1.github.io/index.md

 ## **Welcome to Cohort 1 Group 11's Website!**

-This website introduces our group project for ENG1 Assessment 1, including key documents, source code, and other materials
+This website introduces our group project for ENG1 Assessment 1, including key documents, source code, and other materials.

 ---
 ## **Overview**